This website requires JavaScript.

 Klaus' secret army of robot cats.

-The scalability of combining automated and manual reviews
+The power of integrating automated and manual reviews

-While manual reviews can dive deep into nuance, they are also time-consuming and not easily scalable.
+While manual reviews excel at delving into nuances, they are time-consuming and lack scalability.

-On the other hand, automated reviews can analyze a large volume of interactions quickly, but may not be able to capture the intricacies and subtleties of human communication.
+On the flip side, automated reviews swiftly analyze a large volume of interactions but may struggle to grasp the intricacies of human communication.

 2. Embracing experimentation and employee involvement

-5. Redesigning work to incorporate AI and cultivate employee skills.
+5. Redesigning work processes to integrate AI and foster employee skill development.

 Written by